 Marc J. Shefman – Michigan Personal Injury Lawyer

 Marc J. Shefman is a Michigan personal injury lawyer located in West Bloomfield, MI and serving the Metro Detroit area.
 You can obtain more information concerning personal injury laws in Michigan by going to Michigan Compiled Laws Section 500 (no-fault insurance) and Michigan Compiled Laws Section 600 (personal injury claims).
-Marc J. Shefman is a Michigan personal injury lawyer serving the Metro Detroit area including Oakland, Lapeer, Livingston, St. Clair, Macomb, and Wayne Counties as well as Genesee and Washtenaw Counties.
-Call (248) 298-3003 or contact us online to arrange your free consultation to learn more about Michigan personal injury laws and how they can affect your claim, and how a personal injury lawyer can help you.
+Call (248) 298-3003 or contact us online to arrange your free consultation to learn more about Michigan personal injury laws, how they can affect your claim, and how a personal injury lawyer can help you.